Find OneSpin on the Virtual DAC Conference Program

 Accellera Systems Initiative, the electronics industry organization focused on the creation and adoption of electronic design automation (EDA) and intellectual property (IP) standards, recently formed the Functional Safety Working Group (FSWG).
 Its mission is to develop a standard to provide a comprehensive and unified definition of the Functional Safety intent to improve automation, interoperability, and traceability across the Functional Safety development lifecycle of electronic circuits and systems.

+Safety and Security Consultant Mark Hampton represents OneSpin on the FSWG.
 Join Accellera for your virtual lunch break as they present an overview of the scope, needs, and goals defined by the FSWG including developments since its formation.
-The session takes place on Thursday, July 23, 2020 from 12:00–1:00 PM PDT.
-There will be a live Q&A session to follow the panel discussion.

 Talk to our experts about the latest in IC integrity, including:

 - Verification Planning Integration and Verification Coverage Integration – Two Great Apps that Go Great Together to Minimize Overlap Between Formal and Simulation

 - Operational Assertions – Turbocharge Your Assertions for More Expressive Power and Better Formal Performance

 - Connectivity XL – Kicking Formal Connectivity Checking Up to the Multi-Billion Gate Notch